GrinonBarrett/Taksidos/Core Rules/Creatures/Wrathful Fiend.md

 **Woundless**: The wrathful fiend receives wounds, but not the effects of them.

 **Subject of Suffering**: The Wrathful fiend is connected to a creature as a result of the magic which creates tit.
 It always knows the direction of that creature.
 Its attacks gain a +2 bonus against that creature for the purpose of determining if it is a critical hit.
+The wound which was suffered to create the Wrathful Fiend cannot be healed by any means, including magic, so long as the wrathful fiend still exists.
+WHen the wrathful fiend is destroyed, the wound can then be healed (but is not automatically restored).

 **Driven by Suffering**: As reaction at the end of any round, the Wrathful Fiend may exchange its turn order chit with its subject.